Palliative care: Syringe drivers

 Water for injection is the preferred diluent in the UK because there are more compatibility data for commonly used medicines.
 Also it is less likely to cause compatibility problems compared to sodium chloride 0.9% which can produce unpredictable results with cyclizine, and higher doses of diamorphine and haloperidol.
 However sodium chloride 0.9% is isotonic, and so (in theory) is less likely to cause infusion site reactions than water for injection.
 In practice though, because the volumes involved are low and the rates of administration are slow, site reactions are not usually a problem with water for injection.

 The final volume of a syringe (volume of drug + volume of diluent) may depend upon the brand of syringe driver used and the time over which it is to be administered.
 Generally the more dilute the contents are, the lower the risk of compatibility problems and injection site reactions.
-Sometimes the final volume of the syringe may be too large to fit into the device and you may need to consider using more concentrated formulations or halving the volume and giving the infusion over 12 hour periods (e.g. higher doses of levetiracetam).
+Some centres standardise the volume to be prescribed within different syringe sizes (e.g. 17mL in a 20mL syringe, 22mL in a 30mL syringe).
+Sometimes the final volume of the syringe may be too large to fit into the device and you may need to consider using more concentrated formulations or splitting the total volume into two equal parts and giving each one over a 12-hour period (e.g. higher doses of levetiracetam).

 Finally, once set up, the infusion should be monitored every four hours to check for precipitation or discolouration and to ensure that the syringe driver is running at the correct rate.

-Watch this video, presented by a specialist nurse in Oxfordshire, which shows how one brand of syringe driver is set up.
+Watch this video, presented by a specialist nurse in Oxfordshire, which shows how the T34 syringe driver is set up.
 This may not be the brand you use locally, so the detailed instructions may differ in your hospital, but the video does show the range of operational capabilities of a syringe driver.